mrcavalcanti/mosaicoo/docs/sources/auth/jwt.md

 # JWT authentication

-You can configure Grafana to accept a JWT token provided in the HTTP header.
+You can configure Mosaicoo to accept a JWT token provided in the HTTP header.
 The token is verified using any of the following:

 - PEM-encoded key file
 - JSON Web Key Set (JWKS) in a local file